 LEAF Director Elena Milova recently attended the International Longevity and Cryopreservation Summit in Madrid and gave a talk about effective advocacy and how we can engage better with the public as advocates for rejuvenation biotechnology.

-Her talk touches upon effective message delivery as well as the basic principles of teaching, known as the didactic principles.
+Her talk touches upon effective message delivery as well as the basic principles of teaching, which are known as the didactic principles.

-If we can learn to master these techniques it will help us all become better advocates and champions of rejuvenation biotechnology.
-Her talk is available below, and for those who prefer reading, there is a text version of the main points addressed during the presentation.
-The presentation slides used in the video are available here or here in pdf.
+If we master these techniques, they will help us all become better advocates and champions of rejuvenation biotechnology.
+Her talk is available below, and there is a text version of the main points addressed during the presentation.
+The presentation slides used in the video are available here and here in PDF format.

 Effective advocacy for rejuvenation biotechnology

 One of the most frequent questions we at LEAF/Lifespan.io hear is this: when will innovative therapies to delay, stop, and eventually reverse age-related damage become available?

 This is not an easy question to answer, because the pace of progress depends on many factors – predominantly, funding.
 Fundamental studies on aging are not well-funded, and the accumulation of knowledge necessary to proceed from lab work to clinical trials and then clinical practice does not happen fast enough.

 Government funding is more often allocated to mainstream areas, such as research on single diseases.
 Businesses do not show much interest in fundamental science, because, usually, it does not directly lead to a marketable product.

 The only other source of funding is the general public.
 However, most people are not yet sufficiently informed about the plausibility of bringing the aging processes under medical control and do not share the values of our community.
 Sometimes (to be frank, pretty often), activists trying to engage the public in an enlightening conversation can encounter resistance or even rejection.

 Life extension, longevity and immortality are just not popular with people